kendoodoo/tuberepair-python/README.md

 ### In the future
 - Based all requests via innertube (ditching invidious and request to youtube Private API directly)
+- Private server with password protection and secrets

 # Setup
 Make sure you have Python 3 and virtualenv (optional) installed.